 Drain the cooked pasta and immediately add to whatever sauce you plan to serve it with.
 Pasta left in a colander or pot without sauce can become sticky.

 How can I use this fresh pasta dough?

 A few ideas are:

-- Cut the noodles into fettucine and toss with my vegan pesto or some vegan Alfredo sauce.
+- Cut the noodles into fettuccine and toss with my vegan pesto , my spinach pesto, or some vegan Alfredo sauce.

 - Use the dough for ravioli that you can fill with your favorite filling.

 - How about cutting wide noodles for lasagna?

 - Top with my oil free marinara.
 Maybe add in some of your favorite fresh veggies.

 Wanna get fancy?
 Try your hand at farfalle (bow tie), fusilli, cannelloni, or even orecchiete.
 Here’s a page with instructions for forming many of these pasta shapes.
 I can’t wait to make more dough and play with some of these shapes!